Yearly Design Trends

 In short, the answer is ‘everybody’ and ‘everywhere’!
-Evolution is key in design trends, they shift with the times and global mood.
+Evolution is key in design trends; they shift with the times and global mood.
 Everybody is consciously or unconsciously influenced by what is going on around us in the world.

 These days, modern life is framed and viewed through camera lenses and social media platforms, resulting in very personalised choices full of fun and unexpected pairings of colours and textures.
-It has encouraged layering of similarly toned colours in order to create beautiful and multi-dimensional images.
+It has encouraged the layering of similarly toned colours to create beautiful and multi-dimensional images.
 For example, think soft layered shades of blue, green, grey and peach.

 While 2018’s colour of the year ‘Ultra-violet’ is still going strong, the ever-influential Pantone Colour Institute (the consultancy behind the colour of the year) have just released two main colour palettes that they are predicting will be the colours of 2019 and will be in homes everywhere.

 The first colour palette they have named ‘Cravings’ as the inspiration for this collection was drawn from the plate and food fetishes.
 This palette is made up of rich reds, oranges and purples along with rich, warm browns and cooling grassy greens.

 ‘Classico’ is the second main palette which is a collection of elegant, gentle pastels and everlasting neutrals.
 Hues such as deep teals, rich golds, apricots, greys and camel-coloured tans create timeless combinations.

 Other top colours for the upcoming year include stonewashed blues, cocoa browns, watermelon, and crisp shades of mint.
 Millennial pink is evolving into dusky shades of rose, blush and peach and matt black will be seen and will be creating lots of drama.